 Our lower backs get a lot of punishment.
 But not from overuse, but from under use.
 You see, lower backs that are left unattended for long become frail and prone to complain.
 That's why adults wake up stiff as a board.
 Our core muscles ache in pain at the slightest movement.
-This makes us feel restrained, limited.
+Add this to a poor sitting posture and there's a lot that makes us feel restrained, limited.
 We can't move the way we'd like to (to pick up a pair of socks, for example) lest we're willing to hear our lower backs scream in agony.

 How to warm up your lower back?

 This can be prevented, generally (obviously, if your pain is chronic, see a doctor, will you!?).
 The way to prevent lower back pain is to use it constantly.
 You need to engage your lower back and core muscles through dynamic stretches, warm-up exercises, and rotations.
 You should also add a lower back warm-up to your daily morning routine.
 This will give your muscles a little added mobility to help you start the day.